The undelegation process unbonds stake from a validator, converting delegation

 nullifier set, and new notes created by a transaction containing an undelegate

-description are not immediately included in the note commitment tree.
+description are not immediately included in the state commitment tree.
 Instead,

 the transaction is placed into the unbonding queue to be applied later.
 In the